s-ccs/course_eeg_WS2020/exercises/ex6_linearModels.md

 ### Do-It-Yourself Linear Models
-We have to generate a DesignMatrix in order to fit our model.
-The simplest designmatrix consists only of "1", one for each data-point.
+We have to generate a DesignMatrix ($X$) in order to fit our model.
+The designmatrix has to reflect our study design.
+The simplest designmatrix consists only of "1", one for each data-point, which would mean that we fit only one parameter summarizing the whole dataset.

 **T:** Generate this designmatrix and fit it using the pseudo-inverse: $(X^TX)^{-1}X^TY$.
 I recommend to generate a function similar to this:
 ```python